 The overall aim of our Education Service is to widen access to education and support learners to exit homelessness as part of their employability, recovery, and rehabilitation pathway.
 The program supports learners who are apprehensive about entering education or those who have additional support needs to undertake an accredited or non accredited course as a stepping stone into our college programmes.

-This is the only specifically designed Community Education Curriculum in Glasgow specifically designed to widen access to mainstream education for homeless people and those at-risk.
+This is the only Community Education Curriculum in Glasgow specifically designed to widen access to mainstream education for homeless people and those at-risk.

-We take care of enrolment and allocation, whether this be for teaching at The Marie Trust premises or at college.
+We take care of enrolment and allocation, whether this be for teaching at The Marie Trust premises in Albion Street or at a college campus.
 This reduces the barriers to access for our learners.

-Enrolling in college programmes gives learners an opportunity to re-establish themselves in an environment where they’re treated in the same way as any other student in the college, without any discrimination.
-For many students, this is a new start which allows them to progress into further education and move towards employment.
+Enrolling in college programmes gives learners an opportunity to re-establish themselves in an environment where they are treated in the same way as any other student in the college, without any discrimination.
+For many students, this is a new start, which allows them to progress into further education and move towards employment or volunteering.

 “I have got significantly better with my mental health and have found confidence in myself.”